pwrzosek/tJMagnonHolon/docs/src/guide.md

 #### Custom Operators

 You can extend the original code base with your own operators.
-For this, you just have to put the operator function in the `Operators` module.
+All you have to do is to put your operator function in `custom.jl` file located in `.../tJMagnonHolon/src/modules/mods/` directory.
 Every operator function follows the same design.
 ```Julia
 function operator_name(args...; state::State, system::System)::SystemSuperposition
     ...
 end
 ```
-It takes any number of arguments `args...` interpreted as operator indices.
+It takes any number of arguments `args...` which may for example represent operator indices.
 The magnon-holon basis `state` and corresponding `system` are passed as keyword arguments.
 For each basis state, the number of terms produced by the action of the operator is proportional to the `system.size` rather than `length(basis)`.
 For this reason, the output type is a sparse representation of a wave-function that may overlap with more than one subspace of the model.
 ```Julia